 Visualisation is the key to advanced mathematical thinking.
 It engages different parts of the brain in making connections.
-You might visualise your car actually drawing the curve.
-As you describe how you would steer the car along the path, you are describing how to draw the curve.
+You might visualise drawing of the curve by your car so that, as you describe how you would steer the car along the path, you are describing how to draw the curve.